Riiid-Team/AI-Learning/README.md

 ### Hypotheses
 **Hypothesis – Question had explanation vs. Answered correctly**
-> Null hypothesis: A question with an explanation is independent of answering a question correctly.<br>
+> Null hypothesis: Answering a question correctly is independent of whether a question had an explanation.<br>
-> Alternative hypothesis: A question with an explanation is dependent on answering a question correctly.<br>
+> Alternative hypothesis: Answering a question correctly is dependent on whether a question had an explanation.<br>
 > Test: Chi-Squared Test<br>
 > Results: With a p-value less than alpha, we reject the null hypothesis.